Blueberry Lemon Oat Muffins

 • powdered sugar, for the glaze

 1. Preheat oven to 375 degrees F (190.6C).
-Arrange the racks in the oven to have one in the center.
+Arrange the racks in the oven so that one is in the center.

 2. In one large mixing bowl, beat or whisk oil, eggs, and sugar until the sugar is creamy smooth and not lumpy.
 Then whisk in vanilla, milk, baking powder, baking soda, salt, lemon zest, and lemon juice.